In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Initial conditions

 By assuming the viscosity is dependent on the total pressure, the radiation-pressure dominated region of the inner disc is thermally unstable \citep{1978ApJ...221..652P,Pringle1981}.
 One workaround for this is to assume the viscosity depends on the gas pressure only (the so called beta-disc model, \citealt{LyndenBellPringle1974,Hure2001}), which will weaken the viscosity in the inner region and (to maintain the same $\dot{M}$) lead to a higher density.
 For this work we stick with the alpha-disc assumption, given that it does not strongly affect the properties in the outer disc region where gas pressure is dominant.

 Full disc solutions are shown for a range of SMBH masses and two values of $\alpha$ in Fig.~\ref{fig:num_discs}.
 One prominent feature in our disc solutions for lower SMBH masses is an opacity gap at $\sim10^{-3} \rm pc$.
 As we decrease the central SMBH mass, the lower densities and temperatures in the disc allow for the dominant opacity to change from electron scattering and bound-free/free-free transitions to H- recombination, resulting in a sharp opacity drop and a corresponding change in the density profile (further discussed in Section~\ref{sec:fragmentation}).
-Note that the adoption of piecewise opacity powerlaws results in unrealistically sharp transitions in the disc profiles.
+Note that the adoption of piecewise opacity powerlaws\footnote{While the \citet{SirkoGoodman2003} disc solutions show multiple solutions for disc temperature (due to the use of opacity tables), our simplified opacity laws lead to only a single solution for the temperature profile.} results in unrealistically sharp transitions in the disc profiles.
 In a more realistic system, these transitions should be smoother given that opacity regimes may overlap.

+We also consider the effect of a temperature background on the disc, which can increase $T_{\rm eff}$ and affect the cooling rate.
+There is observational evidence that surface irradiation contributions a substantial fraction of the disc temperature from reverberation mapping studies of some Seyfert AGN \citep{Fausnaugh2016,Starkey2017}.
+If we assume that the temperature background is sourced by the accretion luminosity emitted from the central BH (or the inner disc region), then Eq.~\ref{eq:teff} obtains an additional component due to external disc heating:

+Here we assume the disc albedo is zero, meaning that all incident radiation is absorbed, in order to fully demonstrate the effect of irradiation.
+We find that incorporating this term increases $T_{\rm eff}$ by a factor of a few, and has the strongest effect for the $M_{\rm BH} = 10^6 M_{\odot}$ model.
+The primary effect is to stabilize the inner disc, or increase the distance to the region where GI and fragmentation set in.

 Fragmentation occurs where $Q\le Q_0$ and $t_{\rm cool}<\beta_{\rm crit}/\Omega$.
 With our disc solutions, we calculate where the conditions for fragmentation are satisfied.
 Following previous simulations that measure fragmentation conditions, we choose $\beta_{\rm crit} = 3$.
 We discuss consequences of the opacity `gap' for where fragmentation occurs in Section~\ref{sec:fragmentation}.